enadeau/shell_sagedays_fpsac2019/slides.md

 - Navigate with the `cd` (*change directory*) command.
 Paths are relative to your position in the tree.
   - `../` goes up one level
-  - Going  to in your Documents folder `cd Documents/papers`
+  - Going  to in your papers folder `cd Documents/papers`
   - Going  to the root `cd /`
   - Going  to your home directory `cd` or `cd ~`
   - Going one level up in the tree `cd ..` or two levels `cd ../..`